 What has been your educational/career path since graduation from UM?

-I took a gap year between undergrad and MA to hopefully prepare enough for MA.
+I took a gap year between undergrad and MA.
 I barely got into Hunter College in New York, but when I did I knew that was my ticket and call to start really working.
 I did as much as I could in the arts in New York.
 I got a job at a gallery in the Lower East Side (young, contemporary galleries), and began work with young, emerging artists.
 I started to become familiar, and comfortable, with the art industry as it were, understanding how artists, galleries, museums, curators, collectors, critics all became intertwined and also how the distinction between them was becoming more fluid and transparent with social media.
 Without going into too much detail, I went to private dinners with museum directors and some of the wealthiest individuals of certain European countries, or the next evening scrounging for some cash to buy some beers at a corner store with other young artists and historians.
 It was networking, and it was learning.

 I worked for another gallery in New York, Miguel Abreu, because it was the gallery to work for, and I learned about contemporary theory and philosophy; learning from, working with, and assisting some of the most exciting young and established artists with their museum and gallery shows.